Water Chestnut – a new invasive plant found in our lakes!

 Early detection is the key to control since small populations are easier to control or eliminate than large ones.
 It also costs less to control a small infestation because plants can be individually hand-pulled.
 The infestations at Mountain Lakes Camps are hand pulled each year.
 Once seeds are produced, they can be viable for up to 20 years.
 The way to control water chestnut is to control the seed production and distribution by pulling as many plants as possible before the seeds drop off in mid to late August.

 The seeds, or nuts, have sharp, spiny attachments which help transport and distribute the seeds.
-They have been seen attached to waterfowl and deer.
+Seeds have been transported attached to waterfowl and deer.

 All of the rest of our floating leaf plants have smooth edges.
 If you see something in a rosette or with jagged edges, send an email or a photo to firstname.lastname@example.org